-The Department provides support for the Ambulatory Care Center (ACC) and the former Public Benefit Corporation (PBC) Clinic sites that used to be a part of DC General Hospital so that residents have ongoing access to specialty and primary care.
+The Department of Health provides support for the Ambulatory Care Center (ACC) and the former Public Benefit Corporation (PBC) Clinic sites that were a part of the DC General Hospital so that residents have ongoing access to specialty and primary care.

 Public health threats are always present.
 They include natural disasters; biological, chemical, and radiological incidents; and explosions.
 The impact of these threats can range from local outbreaks to incidents with national or global ramifications.

 The applications package for the Ambulatory Surgical Center must include all documents listed in the chart below.
 The Department reviews each application package and determines an applicant's eligibility for a license.